-It’s giving up your own plans to accommodate the wishes of others without a genuine and good reason, to be an emotional crutch for others, more often than not, because they won’t take responsibility for their own feelings or actions.
+It’s giving up your plans – yet again – to accommodate the wishes of others without a genuine and good reason.
+Or to be an emotional crutch for others, more often than not, because they won’t take more responsibility for their own life.
 You people please when you keep quiet about your feelings and needs because you don’t think they matter enough and you don´t value yourself sufficiently.

-Being a people pleaser means getting into lots of situations that won’t help you be happy.
-It’s the potential for a lot of unhappiness in the long term.
+Being a people pleaser means getting into lots of situations that won’t help you to be happy.
+It has real potential for much unhappiness and regret in the long term.
 The kind of unhappiness and regret that eats away at your heart.
-That’s why it’s so important to try and not do it.
+That’s one reason it is so important not to do it.

 You may have read the ‘Top Five Regrets of the Dying’ by Bronnie Ware.
 It’s a heart-breaking book with an important lesson in it.

-Two of the top five regrets of the patients she cared for were,
+Two of the top five regrets of the patients that Bronnie cared for were,

 You need to give yourself permission to go after your dreams and discover who you are.

-This also deserves a specific blog article, but in summary, to stop people pleasing you need to get comfortable discovering your own personal power.
+To stop people-pleasing you need to get comfortable discovering your own personal power.

 Getting in touch with this is crucial to feeling more confident, and when you feel a little bit more confidence, you can start to enforce boundaries and begin to stop people-pleasing and say ‘no’ to people and situations that you don’t actually want to be in.

-Without personal power and the confidence to use this, it is harder to take actions needed to push you forward in the direction you want.
+Without personal power and the confidence to use this, it is harder to take the actions you need to push you forward in the direction you want.

-Finding your personal power and living it can help provide you with the confidence to stay committed to your goals or pursuing a better experience of life.
+Finding your personal power and living it can help provide you with the confidence to stay committed to your goals or pursue a better experience of life.

-Of course, doubt creeps in or opinions that aren’t constructive will throw shade and negative vibes your way.
-But when you are comfortable in your own skin, accepting of the light, the dark and the weird in you, you’ll be more secure in yourself.
+Of course, doubt creeps in or opinions that aren’t constructive will throw negative vibes your way.
+However, when you are comfortable in your own skin, accepting of the light, the dark and the weird in you, that´s a good start to feeling more secure with yourself.

-You can move past those doubts or feel confident enough to ignore the unhelpful views of others.
+You can move past those doubts and feel confident enough to ignore the unhelpful views of others.

 It’s such a serious matter stepping into who you are.

 Personal power when used properly, enables you to do things – to produce, to create, to take a risk, to fight and win against the odds.
-Like all power it has to come from a source, and for it to last, be real and give you a real sense of security, that source has to be your values, your standards and your ethics, rather than things and external validation, which can disappear in a heartbeat, taking your sense of identity at the same time as well.
+Like all power it has to come from a source.
+For it to last and give you a real sense of security, that source has to be your values, your standards and your ethics.
+It can come from things and external validation, which can disappear in a heartbeat, taking your sense of identity at the same time as well.

-That might mean pissing off a few people or rather a few people getting pissed off with you when you start saying no. It will mean having to stop terrifying yourself with expecting the worst will happen if you stop people pleasing.
+That might mean annoying a few people or rather a few people getting angry with you when you start saying no. It will mean having to stop terrifying yourself with expecting the worst will happen if you stop people-pleasing.

 You don’t need to go over the top and pretend to be a hard, tough person to protect yourself from being a people pleaser.
 That’s not authentic or good for your mental health.
 There’s an easier way!

 In my view, the best way to stop people-pleasing is to get very, very clear about your values and who you are in life.
-And then to live it as much as you can.
+Then to live it as much as you can.
 When you try to do that it really becomes a lot easier to say no.